The Simple Trick that Makes This Festive Pom-Pom Garland So Easy to Make

 To make a large batch of pom-poms quickly, flip a chair or a stool upside-down.
-Begin to unravel your skein of yarn and stretch one end of the yarn to a chair leg.
-While holding the end in place, begin wrapping the yarn around two leg posts.
+Begin to unravel your skein of yarn and bring one end of the yarn against a chair leg.
+While holding the end in place, start wrapping the yarn around two leg posts.
 Eventually, the yarn will be strong enough to hold the starting string and you can let go.

 Continue wrapping until the bunch of yarn is about two inches thick.
-Cut off the last strand and tuck it in so it doesn't unravel.
+Cut off the last strand and tuck it into the wrapped yarn so it doesn't unravel.

 Step 2: Section Off Poms

-With the yarn still on the chair legs, tie 7-inch strands of string around the bunch of yarn.
+With the yarn still on the chair legs, tie 7-inch strands of string around one side of the bunch of yarn.
 Each knot should be about three inches apart and should be tied as tightly as possible.
-Continue until the length of wrapped yarn is fully sectioned off.
+Continue until the length of wrapped yarn is fully sectioned off on both sides.
 It should look like a string of bubbles.

-Shimmy the wrapped yarn off the legs of the chair and tie additional sections where the chair legs were, if needed.
+Shimmy the wrapped yarn off the legs of the chair.
+If needed, tie additional sections at each end where the chair legs were.